-The Germanna Foundation owns about 170 acres of land on the original Germanna peninsula, on the south side of the Germanna Highway, State Route 3, (about 15 miles east of Culpeper and 20 miles west of Fredericksburg, Virginia) surrounding the 100-acre Locust Grove campus of the Germanna Community College, which was donated by the Germanna Foundation to the Commonwealth of Virginia for the purpose of founding the College.
-This property is the Germanna Foundation’s Siegen Forest, with several hiking trails and thousands of feet of frontage along the Rapidan River (also named after Queen Anne – the Rapid Anne).
-This property is also the site of the Foundation’s Brawdus Martin Visitor Center, which houses the Germanna museum and the Evelyn C. Martin Genealogical Research Library.
+Historic Germanna owns about 170 acres of land on the original Germanna peninsula, on the south side of the Germanna Highway, State Route 3, (about 15 miles east of Culpeper and 20 miles west of Fredericksburg, Virginia) surrounding the 100-acre Locust Grove campus of the Germanna Community College, which Historic Germanna donated to the Commonwealth of Virginia for the purpose of founding the College.
+This property is Historic Germanna’s Siegen Forest, with several hiking trails and thousands of feet of frontage along the Rapidan River (also named after Queen Anne – the Rapid Anne).
+This property is also the site of the Foundation’s Brawdus Martin Visitor Center, which houses the Germanna Museum and the Evelyn C. Martin Genealogical Research Library.

 Germanna descendant and Foundation member John Blankenbaker provides a timeline snapshot of the Germans’ odyssey to America:

 Late spring of 1713: the people left Nassau-Siegen, apparently not in a single group.

 Summer of 1713: the people arrived in London.